-9 For example, the probability that the actual trend will be centered around the best estimate (between 5.3% and 5.5%) is over 30% higher than being near the low end of the range (between 3.4% and 3.6%).
+9 For example, the probability that the actual trend will be centered around the best estimate (between 5.7% and 5.9%) is over 30% higher than being near the low end of the range (between 3.9% and 4.1%).

 Historical Rolling 12 Month GDR Semi-Annual Increase

-December 2014 85.1%
+December 2015 85.9%

-June 2015 85.6% 0.6%
+June 2016 86.1% 0.2%

-December 2015 86.0% 0.5%
+December 2016 86.7% 0.7%

 Projected Rolling 12 Month GDR Semi-Annual Increase

-June 2016 86.4% 0.4%
+T A 04 T

-December 2016 87.0% 0.7%
+June 2017 87.3% 0.7%

-June 2017 87.8% 0.9%
+June 2017 December 2017 87.3% 87.9% 0.7% 0.6%

-December 2017 88.5% 0.8%
+00000000 0.1070

 While the chart shows that the historical trends have become relatively stabilized, L&E believes that it is more important to focus on the approach used by the Company to project the GDR.
 The approach used in the current filing is the same as the approach from last year's filing, which was found to be reasonable and appropriate.
 The projected GDR would be expected to slow down as the GDR approaches its limit of 100%.
-The Company projections actually demonstrate a slight acceleration over recent historical months.
-At this time, L&E considers the approach to project the GDR to be reasonable and appropriate.
+The Company projections demonstrate a slight acceleration over recent historical months.
+L&E considers the approach to project the GDR to be reasonable and appropriate.

 4. Pharmacy Trend Adjustment - Expensive Specialty Drugs: L&E reviewed the cost per treatment for hepatitis C that the Company estimated for the projection period and determined the currently available pricing information to be reasonable.
-Consistent with last year, ESI has agreed to only include Viekira Pak on their formularies for treatment of hepatitis C.